temporaer/wurzel/README.markdown

     determining its connectivity (which takes a lot of time) by choosing a maximum distance from the root you want to explore.
   - `leaf-select-method`:
-    a voxel is considered to be a leaf node if it is above `start-threshold` /and/ its distance to the root node is less than `total-len-thresh` /and/
+    a voxel is considered to be a leaf node if it is above `start-threshold` *and* its distance to the root node is less than `total-len-thresh` *and*
     - `edge_detect` is the method used in the VISAPP paper for maize. it is true if the upstream/downstream ratio is above `min-flow-thresh`.
     - `subtree_weight`: In the subtree defined by the current node, the sum of